SoftwareAG/c8y-docs/content/changes-applications/cl-dtm.md

 Access to the bulk import feature can now be controlled using Cumulocity IoT global and inventory roles.
 [CTM-649,CTM-729]

-#### -Feature- Implemented ordering of key value pairs in complex properties
+#### -Feature- Implemented ordering of key value pairs in Complex properties

 Key value pairs in a Complex property can now be ordered as needed by entering the desired order in the **Order** field.
 [CTM-846]